Config & Environments

 Jeasx provides sensible defaults to get you started quickly, but it also allows you to override important settings with environment variables.
 This makes it easy to adapt the framework to your needs.

-For security reasons, only environment variables prefixed with BROWSER_PUBLIC_ are accessible in client-side JavaScript to prevent accidental exposure of sensitive data.
-In server-side code, all environment variables are accessible regardless of their naming convention.
+For security reasons, only environment variables prefixed with BROWSER_PUBLIC_ are accessible in client-side JavaScript (src/browser) to prevent accidental exposure of sensitive data.
+The values are only updated at build time, so changes to environment variables will require a rebuild to take effect.

 Environment Variables